wein.plus

 Orion

-The white grape variety (also Geilweilerhof GA-58-30) is a new variety between Optima x Seyve-Villard 12-375 (Villard Blanc).
-The name is derived from the hunter in Greek mythology, who was killed with arrows by the goddess Artemis and placed in the sky as a constellation.
-Genes from Vitis berlandieri, Vitis rupestris and Vitis vinifera are contained.
-The hybrid was crossed in 1964 in Germany by Dr. Gerhardt Alleweldt (1927-2005) at the Institute for Vine Breeding Geilweilerhof (Siebeldingen, Palatinate); plant variety protection was granted in 1994.
-The frost-hardy vine is resistant to both powdery mildew and botrytis and is therefore considered a PIWI variety.
-It produces greenish-yellow, fruity and extract-rich wines with a muscat tone.
-The variety is or was cultivated in Germany, England, Denmark and Switzerland.
-In 2016, however, no stocks were reported (Kym Anderson).
+The white grape variety (also Geilweilerhof GA-58-30) is a new breed between Optima x Seyve-Villard 12-375 (Villard Blanc).
+The name is derived from the hunter in Greek mythology who was slain by the goddess Artemis with arrows and placed as a constellation in the sky.
+It contains genes from Vitis berlandieri, Vitis rupestris, and Vitis vinifera.
+The crossing of the hybrid took place in 1964 in Germany by Dr. Gerhardt Alleweldt (1927-2005) at the Geilweilerhof Institute for Grape Breeding (Siebeldingen, Pfalz); the variety protection was granted in 1994.
+The medium ripening vine is resistant to frost, both powdery mildew types, and Botrytis (PIWI variety).
+It produces greenish-yellow, fruity, and extract-rich wines with muscat flavor.
+The variety is cultivated in Germany, England, Denmark, and Switzerland.
+However, in 2016, no stocks were reported (Kym Anderson).
+Images: Ursula Brühl, Doris Schneider, Julius Kühn Institute (JKI)

 Voices of our members